 Unlike AMD’s processor options, this Intel processor employs the Intel LGA1700 CPU socket.
 Furthermore, if you have a suitable motherboard, you may use up to 128 GB RAM at up to 4800 MHz DDR5 rates, which is a huge benefit.
 If this level of speed is insufficient for you, you’ll be relieved to hear that, as a K series processor, this home server CPU enables CPU and memory overclocking.
 However, unlike AMD’s processors, this Intel is not the most efficient due to its 125-watt TDP.

-Intel Core i9 NAS Processor
+Intel Core i9 NAS CPU

 As a top-tier CPU, it provides incredible base clock rates of 2.4 GHz and 3.2 GHz, as well as boost clock speeds of up to 3.9 GHz and 5.2 GHz for its efficiency and performance cores, respectively.